govuk-one-login/ais-infra/ais-dynatrace-metrics/README.md

-# Account Interventions Service - AIS Infra Common
+# Account Interventions Service - Dynatrace Metrics

 ## Intro

-This stack contains AWS Secrets used for Dynatrace.
+The SAM template creates our Dynatrace Metrics Stack which sets up the infrastructure required for Dynatrace integration with CloudWatch Metric Streams to ingest AWS metrics for Account Interventions Service.

+This Stack is to be deployed manually once per account/environment.

 ## Prerequisites
 Export credentials for the AWS account where you want to deploy the application.